 - Cook egg noodles per package instructions (just a minute or so shy of full cook time).
 Drain.

-- Meanwhile, heat olive oil in an oven-safe pan (I like to use a 12-inch enameled cast-iron pan, about 2.5 to 3 inches deep) over medium heat on the stovetop.
+- Meanwhile, heat olive oil in a large, oven-safe sauté pan (I like to use a 12-inch enameled cast-iron pan, about 2.5 to 3 inches deep) over medium heat on the stovetop.

-- Add onion and celery and cook 5 minutes or until softened.
+- Add onion and celery and cook, stirring often, until the veggies have softened, about 5 minutes or so.

-- Add sliced mushrooms and cook 3 minutes.
+- Add sliced mushrooms, stirring occasionally, and cook 3 minutes.
 Season with a pinch each of salt and pepper.

 - Add butter and melt.